 Wake-on-LAN is a protocol for remotely waking computers from a low power mode.
 When a network adapter detects an Ethernet packet or a WOL event, the Wake-On-LAN (WOL) feature will wake up a Windows computer from a low power state.
 In Windows 11/10, Microsoft changed the default behavior of how the computer responds to WOL events.

 Wake-On-LAN is not officially supported from the S5 power state in Windows 7.
 In Windows 7, when you shut down the PC, the system is put into the S5 states and all devices are put into the D3 state, which is the lowest power state.

-In Windows 10/8, you may be aware that when you shutdown the computer, the system is put into the S4 hybrid shutdown or Hibernate state and the devices into the D3 state.
-Wake-On-LAN is supported from S3 (Sleep) or S4 (Hibernate) state in Windows 10/8.
+In Windows 11/10/8, you may be aware that when you shut down the computer, the system is put into the S4 hybrid shutdown or Hibernate state and the devices into the D3 state.
+Wake-On-LAN is supported by S3 (Sleep) or S4 (Hibernate) state in Windows 11/10.

-WakeOnLAN is an open source tool lets you easily wake up and shut down remote Windows machines.
+WakeOnLAN is an open-source tool that lets you easily wake up and shut down remote Windows machines.
 It can perform the following tasks for you: